pdanio/academic-kickstart/content/authors/paoladaniore/_index.md

 - Researchers
 ---

-Paola is interested in the application of data science in healthcare, in order to contribute to the development of health policy.
+Paola is interested in the application of data science in healthcare in order to contribute to the development of health policy.